-EVE ENSLER is the Obie-Award-winning author of THE VAGINA MONOLOGUES, translated into over 35 languages and running in theaters all over the world.
+Ms. Ensler's The Vagina Monologues has been translated into over 45 languages and is running in theaters all over the world, including sold-out runs at both Off-Broadway's Westside Theater and on London's West End (2002 Olivier Award nomination, Best Entertainment.)
 Her experience performing The Vagina Monologues inspired her to create V-Day, a global movement to stop violence against women and girls.
-Ms. Ensler's performance in THE VAGINA MONOLOGUES can be seen in the HBO original documentary of the play (2002).
+Ms. Ensler's performance in The Vagina Monologues can be seen in the HBO original documentary of the play (2002).

 Ms. Ensler has devoted her life to stopping violence, envisioning a planet in which women and girls will be free to thrive, rather than merely survive.
-THE VAGINA MONOLOGUES is based on Ensler's interviews with more than 200 women.
-With humour and grace the piece celebrates womens' sexuality and strength.
+The Vagina Monologues is based on Ensler's interviews with more than 200 women.
+With humor and grace the piece celebrates women's' sexuality and strength.